All emissions factors are from the most recent BEIS reporting for Greenhouse Gas unless otherwise stated.

 Radiative Forcing Index (RFI) is a multiplier that takes account of the extra gases emitted to the atmosphere when you fly at altitude – which are greater than burning fossil fuels at ground level.
 Scientists estimate the impact is between 1 and 4 times greater and it is considered best practice by Defra/BEIS to include a multiplier of 1.9 to take account of these impacts.
 ClimateCare includes an RFI multiplier in all our flight calculations.

 Do your flight calculations align with international reporting protocols?

-At the time of creation our calculator applies UK government flight factors, meaning it complies fully.
+At the time of creation our carbon footprint calculator applies UK government flight factors, meaning it complies fully.
 We endeavour to update factors regularly as they change, but there may be a slight delay from factors being published to being incorporated.
 If you need to know details on this – please contact the team.

 Most of us do not keep records of how much fuel we have purchased over the year, so the easiest way to calculate emissions is based on the efficiency of your vehicle (which is measured in miles per gallon, litres per 100 km or grams of CO2 per km) and the distance that you drive.

 From these inputs we calculate the amount of fuel you’ve used and then apply Defra/BEIS emission factors for the fuel type selected.
 We use Defra/BEIS’s ‘average biofuel blends’ which take into account the proportion of the biofuel which is included petrol (gasoline) and diesel sold to you on the UK’s forecourts.